BasementKrew/revelation.io/_posts/2017-10-20-flexible-server-structure.md

 }
 ```

-Now I admit we don't have to design things this way and could avoid this problem if we created additional "Server/Handler" types, but too can get a little redundant.
+Notice how every handler is a "method" on the `Server` struct?
+That can lead to things being fragile and inflexible.
+Now I admit we don't have to design things this way and we could avoid this problem if we created additional "Server/Handler" types, but that too can get a little redundant.
 Here is my suggestion to avoid this:

 ```go
 type Server struct {